CodeMouse92/no-monster-minecraft/README.md

 ![Gunpowder](img/gunpowder2.png)

 In real life, gunpowder is made from charcoal, saltpeter, and sulfur.
-I'm substituting ghast tears for sulfur and bone meal for sulfur (although that last one is a total scientific fabricator!)
+I'm substituting ghast tears for saltpeter and bone meal for sulfur (although that last one is a total scientific fabrication!)

 ### Music Discs